University of Pennsylvania: Art installations

-In 2019, the Association for Public Art loaned Penn two multi-ton sculptures.
-The works are Social Consciousness, created by Sir Jacob Epstein in 1954, and Atmosphere and Environment XII, created by Louise Nevelson in 1970.
-Until the loan, both works had been located at the West Entrance to the Philadelphia Art Museum, the older since its creation and the Nevelson work since 1973.
-Social Consciousness was relocated to the walkway between Wharton's Lippincott Library and Phi Phi chapter of Alpha Chi Rho fraternity house, and Atmosphere and Environment XII is sited on Shoemaker Green between Franklin Field and Ringe Squash Courts.
+In 2019, the Association for Public Art loaned Penn two multi-ton sculptures: Social Consciousness (1954) by Sir Jacob Epstein and Atmosphere and Environment XII (1970) by Louise Nevelson.
+Both had previously been at the West Entrance to the Philadelphia Museum of Art.
+Social Consciousness was relocated to the walkway between Wharton's Lippincott Library and the Phi Phi chapter of Alpha Chi Rho, while Atmosphere and Environment XII is sited on Shoemaker Green between Franklin Field and Ringe Squash Courts.